 Renting out your flat or apartment?

 If you’re renting out a property such as these, it is likely that it is leasehold and not freehold.
 In most cases there will be a clause in your contract that means you are unable to sublet the property without the freeholder’s written consent.
 If your freeholder believes you are in breach of your lease you may be served a section 146 notice which could see you removed from the property, so be sure to check this out before you put your property on Airbnb.
 Also, check your mortgage deed to see if allows subletting.
 Most do not allow this, so it’s definitely worth digging out these documents and checking with your mortgage company beforehand.
+If you find yourself struggling with documents or you just need some additional tips, consider hiring an Airbnb property management company or consultant.
+You need to make sure you have everything properly set up to avoid any future problems.

 Once you have checked the health and safety elements, mortgage and any leasehold documents, as well as informed your home insurance companies of your change of use, you’ll be all good to go to list your property and start making a bit extra cash!